QuickStart Guide to Practicing Scales on the Guitar

 first note you play is

 represented by a red dot.
 This indicates that this note is the root note, or tonic, of the scale.
 This is the note for which the scale is named (also known as the key of the scale).

 Notice also the other red dots.
 These are also tonic notes (or root notes), in other octaves (this means that they all have the same letter name, but are lower or higher in pitch).

 Some people find it confusing to differentiate between the key of the scale, and the name of the scale shape.
 We are working with the E shape.
 The key of the scale is determined by which note the red dot covers.
 So in the first position, as this is written, the key is F sharp.
-The name of the scale shape (E), refers to a movable chord shape that coincides with, and is built from, this scale shape.
+The name of the scale shape (E), refers to the “cowboy chord” that coincides with, and is built from, this scale shape.
 Don’t worry about any of this now.
 Just memorize the shape and know it as the E shape.
 We’ll get to the other stuff later.

 Go slowly at first, and make absolutely sure that each finger is assigned to one fret only.
 Only let that particular finger play on that fret.
 This will train your muscle memory, and allow you to memorize the major scale shapes and play them more quickly and smoothly.

 I recommend that you stop here, and get familiar with this major scale shape.
 Play it through a few times, and get used to the pattern a little bit, Then continue reading.